jay7n/jay7n.github.io/source/_drafts/POST-request-method.md

 }
 ```

-We'll discuss this BINARY part later.
-Now the point is that POST is used to submit arbitrary key-value based data to the server, including the binary type, which is often used to submit files.
+We'll discuss this BINARY part later, but now the point is that POST is used to submit arbitrary key-value based data to the server, including the binary type, which is often used to upload files.

-## There're two distinguish types of data POST could handle with
+## There're two ways of encoding these key-value based data in POST

 ## Content-Type in the request header is to specify which type of data  you're using